Skip to main content

 stk list app

-The stk list app command lists all applications registered in your Workspace in the terminal.
+The stk list app command displays all Applications registered in the active Workspace.

-1. Log in to your account with the stk login command.
+1. Log in to your Account with stk login.

 Usage